EcoNet-NZ/cams-weeds-utilities/docs/project/ROADMAP.md

 - **Feedback-Driven:** Each phase incorporates user feedback to inform subsequent module development and framework enhancements
 - **Framework-First Approach:** Core framework foundation (Phase 1) enables rapid development of multiple processing modules
 - **Module Independence:** Each module can be developed, tested, and deployed independently while leveraging shared infrastructure
-- **Value Delivery:** Each increment delivers testable, valuable functionality with the spatial processor as the first complete implementation
+- **Value Delivery:** Each increment delivers testable, valuable functionality with the spatial field updater as the first complete implementation
 - **Extensibility Focus:** Framework design prioritizes extensibility and reusability for future CAMS automation needs
 - **Quality Focus:** Comprehensive testing of both framework components and individual modules ensures reliability across the ecosystem